-Valuations of the Plan assets are generally made annually on the last day of the Plan Year and may include any other date or dates deemed necessary or appropriate by the Administrator for the valuation of the Participants' Accounts during the Plan Year.
+Valuation date.
+Valuations of the Plan assets are generally made every business day.
 Certain distributions are based on the Anniversary Date of the Plan.
 This date is the last day of the Plan Year.

+Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
-The Plan Year begins on January 1 and ends on December 31.
+The Plan Year begins on January 1st and ends on December 31st.

-The Plan will be governed by the laws of Ohio (to the extent not governed by federal law).
+The Plan will be governed by the laws of Washington to the extent not governed by federal law.